Roof Leak Repair Cost

 Consider these key points before hiring a tradesperson to repair your leaking roof:

-- Are they qualified? – Look for roofers with recognised credentials such as Competent Roofer certification or NFRC membership to ensure professional standards, and experience repairing leaky roofs.
+- Are they qualified? – Look for roofers with recognised credentials such as Competent Roofer certification or NFRC membership to ensure professional standards and good experience of repairing leaky roofs.

 - Are they insured? – A contractor should hold public liability cover (at least £2 million).
 This covers you in case something goes wrong during the job.